 EverWild’s Nature Immersion Program fosters eco-literacy in children by mentoring the development of 21st century skills and emotional intelligence.
 In a place-based context, children engage in experiential, inquiry-based and hands-on learning to gain a deeper understanding of their connection to nature.

 Various Nature Destinations throughout Topanga State Park, the local canyons and beaches.

 To reserve your free tour day please click the "Schedule a Free Tour Day" button below.

 *20% Sibling Discount applied to days when siblings attend together

-EverWild is a vendor for various charter schools that give families the opportunity to apply their charter school funds to our programs.
-Please review the list on our 'Homeschool Resources' Page or follow the link below.
+EverWild is a vendor for various charter schools that give families the opportunity to apply their charter school funds to financially assist with the cost of our programs.
+Please visit the following button to learn more about these opportunities.